 The Hungarian name of the Foundation: Magyar Napfizikai Alapítvány

-The Registered Office of the Foundation: Bay Zoltán Solar Physics Observatory (H-5700 Gyula, Petőfi square 3.)
+The Registered Office of the Foundation: H-5700 Gyula, Petőfi square 3.

-The Sites of the Foundation: I. Gyula Research Center (H-5700 Gyula, Göndöcs garden, "Water tower”) II.
-Balatonrendesi Research Center (proposed) (H-8255 Balatonrendes, Csapás street 39.)
+The Sites of the Foundation: I. Gyula Bay Zoltán Solar Observatory (GSO) (H-5700 Gyula, Göndöcs garden, "Water tower”) II.
+Balatonrendes Schenk Jabak Solar Observatory (BSO) (H-8255 Balatonrendes, Csapás street 39.)

 Founders: Prof. Dr. Róbert Fáy-Siebenbürgen and Anett Elek

-Advisory board: Prof. Dr. Róbert Fáy-Siebenbürgen, president, Dr. Bernadett Belucz and Marianna Brigitta Korsós
+Advisory board: Prof. Dr. Róbert Fáy-Siebenbürgen, president, Dr. Bernadett Belucz and Dr. Marianna Brigitta Korsós

 The Purpose of the Foundation: